China issues details of rules to tackle online financial risk

-BEIJING China's cabinet and major financial regulators on Thursday published details of rules aimed at stamping out fraud and illegal fundraising in the country's fast-growing online finance sector.
+BEIJING (Reuters) - China's cabinet and major financial regulators on Thursday published details of rules aimed at stamping out fraud and illegal fundraising in the country's fast-growing online finance sector.

 The State Council document, which dates from April, provides guidelines and more far-reaching oversight for regulation of online financial activity, including peer-to-peer (P2P) lending, crowd-funding and third-party payments.